Design Authority - SDI Asset Owner Platform

-SDI-AOP (Sustainable Development Investments - Asset Owner Platform) provides a standard methodology to objectively assess the contribution of institutional investors’ portfolios to the UN SDGs.
-So far, over 8,000 entities or classified, equivalent to approximately 12,000 listings.
+SDI Asset Owner Platform provides a standard methodology to objectively assess the contribution of institutional investors’ portfolios to the UN SDGs.
+So far, over 8,700 entities or classified, equivalent to approximately 12,000 listings.

 The SDGs and SDG sub-goals have been translated into a taxonomy of product categories that positively contribute to the SDGs.
 This taxonomy has been operationalized by defining specific rules and guidance.
 When evaluating a company, the starting point is the classification of its products and services according to the SDI taxonomy.
 Then the size of the positive contribution is calculated from the revenues (sales) associated with these solutions.
-The SDI-AOP has been developed and is used by APG, AustralianSuper, BCI and PGGM.
+The SDI AOP has been developed by APG, AustralianSuper, BCI and PGGM.

 Where and how do you source your data?